Social media sentiment shows why expectations matter

 Fascinatingly, data released by the banks shows what appears to be a predictive relationship between social media sentiment and ultimate market share.

-Between 2014 and 2015, Capitec, the bank that pleased its customers most over the study period, was also the bank that grew its customer base the fastest – by nearly 18% over a year, a rate that translates into the acquisition of a staggering 100,000 customers per month.
+Between 2014 and 2015, Capitec, the bank that pleased its customers most over the study period, was also the bank that grew its customer base the fastest – by nearly 18% over a year, a rate that translates into a staggering 100,000 customers per month.
 Other banks, which were unable to match Capitec’s positive regard as consistently, failed to achieve even 5% growth over the same period.

 More interesting still, although FNB scooped the an award for strongest brand in South Africa for the fourth year running in 2015, it was found to be the second-worst performer in terms of social media sentiment around customer service.
 It was also the only bank of the five that actually saw its customer base shrink.